PavleBozovic/PasswordVault/README.md

 ## Security Implementation
 This project prioritizes modern cryptographic standards to protect user data:

 * **Key Derivation (Argon2id):** Rather than using raw passwords, keys are derived using Argon2id.
-It is a memory-hard function specifically designed to resist GPU-based brute-force and rainbow table attacks.
+It is a memory hard function specifically designed to resist GPU based brute force and rainbow table attacks.
 * **Encryption (AES-256 GCM):** The application utilizes AES-GCM to provide Authenticated Encryption.
 This allows the system to detect if the database file has been tampered with or corrupted before attempting decryption.